moralon2210/CT-BM-classification/README.md

 This will:
 - Load the best model from `checkpoints/best_model.pth`
-- Save predictions to `predictions.csv`
+- Save predictions to `results/predictions.csv`

 ## Training Configuration